arangodb/arangojs/docs/Drivers/JS/Reference/Database/AnalyzerAccess.md

 `async database.listAnalyzers(): Array<Object>`

-Fetches all analyzers visible in the database and returns an array of analyzer descriptions.
+Fetches all Analyzers visible in the database and returns an array of Analyzer descriptions.

 **Examples**